improbable-eng/go-httpwares/reporter/DOC.md

 * [Examples](#pkg-examples)

 ## <a name="pkg-overview">Overview</a>
-`reporter` provides client and server side reporting of HTTP request and response for stats.
+`reporter` provides a way to listen on particular HTTP request and response events.

-The middleware (server-side) or tripperware (client-side) must be given a reporter to record the stats for each request.
+It also provides the reporter middleware (server-side) or tripperware (client-side) that sets up all callbacks in place.

 Example implementations:
 "github.com/mwitkow/go-httpwares/metrics/prometheus":

 	Prometheus-based reporter implementations for client and server metrics.
 The user may choose what level of